pgf96/aesthetic-setups/README.md

 </p>

 ## Description
- Application that allows users to easily identify and save items in posts from r/battlestations.
-The app streamlines the process of finding specific items in the comments section of a post, making it easier for users to discover and purchase the products they're interested in.
+ Application that allows users to easily identify items in posts from r/battlestations.
+The app streamlines the process of finding specific items in the comments section of a post, making it easier for users to discover and find the items they're interested in.
 With Aesthetic Setups, users can submit posts from r/battlestations and tag specific items, saving them to a database for easy reference.

 ## Features
 ### Custom Middleware to check user privileges